boggsyweb/modulo-ui/README.md

 ![Logo](https://i.imgur.com/RpSAwKf.png)

 # Módulo UI
 Módulo UI is teeny tiny React component library designed to make building React projects easier.
 Módulo was started by  [Stephanie Boggs](https://github.com/boggsyweb) as a challenge to learn as much as possible about designing, building, packaging, and publishing a component library.
-The future for Módulo looks bright, as Stephanie will be getting collaborators in the near future to help grow the library into a (slightly) larger than "teeny tiny" size.
+The future looks bright, as Stephanie is working on some collaborative projects to help Módulo UI grow into a (slightly) larger than "teeny tiny" library.

 ## Table of contents